-Join Kitware’s Computer Vision Team at this year’s International Conference on Computer Vision 2019, taking place October 27-November
+Join Kitware’s Computer Vision Team at this year’s International Conference on Computer Vision 2019, taking place October 27-November 2 in Seoul, Korea!

 On Monday, October 28, Kitware’s Assistant Director of Computer Vision, Dr. Arslan Basharat, will speak at the Moving Camera’s 2019 Workshop: From Body Cameras to Drones.
 Dr. Basharat will give an invited talk titled “The View from Above: Challenges and Capabilities in Overhead Video Understanding.”
 He has performed research in various areas of computer vision, including object detection and tracking, anomaly detection, activity recognition, dynamical systems in videos, imagery forensics, and imagery retrieval.
 He will discuss Kitware’s extensive expertise and knowledge of the challenges that overhead video brings and what capabilities and methods to better understand that video can be derived.
 According to the event organizers, the goal of the workshop is to bring together researchers from the area of intelligent video analytics from moving cameras (body cams, dash cams, drones and other UAVs), in order to discuss emerging technology at the intersection of these areas, as well as their societal implications.
 Dr. Basharat is one of four invited speakers in the workshop, which takes place in conjunction with the ICCV Conference.